Disclaimer | In Crisis?

 California Activists Make Another Attempt at Psychedelic Reform

-California activists attempt at psychedelic reform
+california activists attempt at psychedelic reform

 In an article originally from Marijuana Moment, California activists are advancing a new ballot initiative to legalize a broad spectrum of psychedelics such as DMT, ibogaine, LSD, mescaline, psilocybin, psilocin, and MDMA.
 The initiative, known as the Psychedelic Wellness and Healing Initiative of 2024, emerges as a response to Governor Gavin Newsom’s veto of a prior psychedelics legalization bill.
 The proposed measure is set to significantly ease criminal penalties surrounding the possession and use of psychedelics, allowing individuals to cultivate psychedelic plants and fungi for personal use.